aquillen/Qsample/README.md

 # Qsample
-Code relevant for paper on quantum sampling with a chaotic Floquet system
+Code relevant for a paper on quantum sampling with a chaotic Floquet system